TingkaiLiu/Ray-SLURM-autoscaler/README.md

     ray up ray-slurm.yaml --no-config-cache
 ```

+If you are deploying it as a system admin, after deployment, you can provide only ray-slurm.yaml for users to launch their custom Ray cluster.

 ## Manual deployment

 Manual deployment is also possible.
 To do this, all the things done by the deployment script are needed to be performed.
 The deployment script does the following things: